zitadel/zitadel/docs/docs/examples/login/nextjs.md

 });
 ```

-You can overwrite the default callbacks too, just append them to the ZITADEL provider.
+You can overwrite the default callbacks, just append them to the ZITADEL provider.

 ```ts
 ...